“THE WORST BIKES I EVER RACED” BY JODY WEISEL

 When the subject of testing motorcycles comes up, people always want to know what the best bike I ever raced was and what the worst bike was.
 I’ll keep best bike to myself because I constantly have brand-new models to test and one of them could be the magic machine.
 As for the worst bike, it’s not fair to narrow it down to just one machine, because I’ve raced some horrendous wastes of metal and rubber in my day.
 It should be said that even the worst bikes have redeeming qualities and the best bikes often have glaring flaws.
 But a motocross bike is like fine wine: it must be judged by its vintage, not by the standards of today.
 To a modern rider, all the bikes made in 1978 are the worst bikes made.

-To accurately rate the qualities of good and bad bikes, you have to have been around during their year of vintage.
+To accurately rate the qualities of good and bad bikes, you have to have been around during the year of their vintage.
 Luckily, I raced old bikes when they were new, and based on those credentials alone, let me hit a few highlights—or would that be lowlights?

 There is one bike that Satan would choose to ride, if he weren’t so busy collecting the souls of wayward youth.
 It was called the “Black Widow.”
 Ever heard of it?
 First and foremost, no motorcycle company would actually name their bike the “Black Widow” — that would never fly with the marketing department.
 But worse than an advertising firm giving a bike a flashy but stupid name is when the public crowns a bike with the most negative sobriquet it can come up with.
 And when Can-Am painted the 1977 MX3 black with orange stripes, you couldn’t help to see the resemblance to the mate-killing spider of the same name.